FAQs for VirusScan Enterprise 8.x

 Yes.
 This file contains validation mechanisms to allow corruption and deliberate modification of the file to be detected.

-No. This file is purposefully placed in the same location as the other DAT files.
+No. This file is purposely placed in the same location as the other DAT files.

-The McShield service runs as System - why does McAfee recommend not to change this?
+The McShield service runs as System - why does Intel Security recommend not to change this?

-Although technically possible, McAfee recommends that you do not do this because, by default, the McShield service runs as System to ensure it has access to any local resources and to allow remote scanning.
-If network drive scanning is enabled, the process impersonates the requestor.
-However, if another account is necessary, then the account used to run McShield must include the permission to act as part of the operating system (the Local System account already includes this permission).
+Although technically possible, Intel Security recommends that you do not change this because, by default, the McShield service runs as System to ensure it has access to any local resources and to allow remote scanning.
+If Network Drive Scanning is enabled, the process impersonates the requestor.
+However, if another account is necessary, the account used to run McShield must include the permission to act as part of the operating system (the Local System account already includes this permission).
 This allows a process to impersonate any user without authentication.
 The process can therefore gain access to the same local resources as that user.
 You can configure the Windows Security Policy Settings to achieve this by adding the account (you are attempting to use) to the following location: Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment.
-For more information, see KB75882.

-Why are performance counters only available for VSE 8.7, and not included with VSE 8.8?
+Why are performance counters not included with VSE 8.8?

 For VSE 8.8 installations, the McAfee Profiler should be used instead.
-Profiler captures top processes and files that are accessed by the VirusScan Enterprise (VSE) On-Access Scanner (OAS).
+Profiler captures top processes and files that are accessed by the VSE On-Access Scanner (OAS).
 Based on the data collected, an administrator can choose files or processes to exclude from scanning to lessen the impact on the system.

 Back to Contents